CISpaces/factextraction/README.md

 # Support

-We do not however offer any software support beyond the examples already provided.
+We do not offer any software support beyond the examples already provided.

 # License